isomerpages/moe-sgs/pages/School Canteen Advertisement.md

 * For shortlisted applicants, there will be an online interview and food sampling session.
 Applicants may be required to submit food samples for evaluation.

 ##### **Other details:**
-* Estimated start date is  Feb 2024  after gas and licence has been approved.
+* Estimated start date is  May 2024  after gas and licence has been approved.
 * Application for gas, SFA licence, handover etc should preferably be done and completed before the start date.&nbsp;

-For further enquiries, you may contact the Administration Executive Mr Lou Gok Weng, during our opening hours at 62889227.
+For further enquiries, you may contact the Administration Executive Mr Tan Boo Kian, during our opening hours at 62889227.